Wolfbatcat/ao3-userscripts/documentation/Advanced Blocker.md

 - **Whitelist Tags** – Always show works even if they match the blacklist.
 - **Highlight Tags** – Make works with certain tags stand out with custom colors.
 - **Wildcard Support** – Use `*` to match partial tags.
 For example: `Abandoned*` matches "Abandoned Work" and "Abandoned WIP."
+- **Conditional Blocking** – Block tags based on the presence or absence of other tags:
+  - `unless:{tag}` – Block UNLESS the condition tag is present.
+Example: `F/M unless:{Multi}` blocks F/M works that don't have Multi.
+  - `with:{tag}` – Block ONLY IF the condition tag is present.
+Example: `Major Character Death with:{Unhappy Ending}` blocks Major Character Death only when it's tagged as Unhappy Ending.

 ### **Content Filtering**
 - **Author Blacklist** – Block works by specific authors.
 - **Title Blacklist** – Hide works whose titles contain specific words or phrases.
 - **Summary Blacklist** – Hide works whose summaries contain specific words or phrases.
+- **Work Blacklist** - Block works by work ID; `Alt+Click` the work's title to add automatically.

 ### **Work Metadata Filtering**
 - **Word Count Limits** – Set minimum and maximum word counts.